BTwiiin/FindJobWeb/README.md

 ## Future Enhancements
 - Complete implementation of the notifications.
 - Add support for multilingual interfaces.
-- Change Search Service to Elasticsearch
+- Change Search Service to Elasticsearch (done)
+- Further optimization of Elasticsearch queries and indexing strategies.

 ## Screenshots